-- c) Financial products including installment warrants, SMSF borrowing trusts, options, futures, warrants, endowment warrants, unit trusts, property syndicates, joint ventures, hybrid trusts, pooled superannuation trusts and other instruments that provide the Trustee with a reward on its investment; - Debt instruments including government and corporate bonds, mortgages, chattel leases, fixed-term deposits, hybrid debt instruments and any other type of instrument where the investor receives an interest type of return; - e) Discount investments where the Members of the Fund may obtain a discount on services under an agreement with a third party provided that the return available on the investment is the same as that which would be obtained by an investor not able to participate in the discount unless the Superannuation Laws or Regulator allow and that the investment does not cause the Trustee to breach the Superannuation Laws; - Art, sculpture, wine, vintage cars or any other collectable provided the Superannuation Laws allow and the Trustee complies with any and all requirements in relation to the holding of a collectable; - g) A business including an active business including share trading, property development or primary production provided the investment in the business does not breach the Sole Purpose Test, the Fund's Audit Standards or the Superannuation Laws; - Intellectual property including a trade mark, copyright, licence, or patent.
-The holding of the intellectual property may be direct, indirect, as part of a joint venture or as an interest by way of a licence; - A Superannuation Income Stream, Pension or annuity from a life insurance company, Superannuation Fund, financial institution, trust, body corporate or person; - A life insurance or friendly society bond, policy or other investment including but not limited to an endowment, whole of life or other investment or risk policy issued by any life insurance company wherever situate; - Any managed fund, managed investment scheme, collective investment vehicle, trust, bare trust, custodial trust, holding trust or unit trust including a pooled superannuation trust provided the investment does not breach the Superannuation Laws; - Entering into any joint venture, partnership, association or co-operative provided the Trustee assesses the risk of the venture and in particular the cash flow requirements and legal nature of the venture; - m) Any other investment including a prudent investment under Trustee Law; - Assets of a Member of the Fund, Related Trust or a Related Party of a Member conditional upon the acquisition of the investment not breaching the Superannuation Laws and in particular the Sole Purpose Test and the In-House Assets Test.
-If the provided that the acquisition, investment and holding of the Asset is in accordance with the Fund's or Superannuation Interest's Investment Strategy whichever is relevant and in addition, the acquisition, investment and holding of the Asset does not breach the Superannuation Laws, including the Sole Purpose Test or the In-House Assets test.
+- c) Financial products including installment warrants, SMSF borrowing trusts, options, futures, warrants, endowment warrants, unit trusts, property syndicates, joint ventures, hybrid trusts, pooled superannuation trusts and other instruments that provide the Trustee with a reward on its investment; - d) Debt instruments including government and corporate bonds, mortgages, chattel leases, fixed-term deposits, hybrid debt instruments and any other type of instrument where the investor receives an interest type of return; - e) Discount investments where the Members of the Fund may obtain a discount on services under an agreement with a third party provided that the return available on the investment is the same as that which would be obtained by an investor not able to participate in the discount unless the Superannuation Laws or Regulator allow and that the investment does not cause the Trustee to breach the Superannuation Laws; - f) Art, sculpture, wine, vintage cars or any other collectable provided the Superannuation Laws allow and the Trustee complies with any and all requirements in relation to the holding of a collectable; - g) A business including an active business including share trading, property development or primary production provided the investment in the business does not breach the Sole Purpose Test, the Fund's Audit Standards or the Superannuation Laws; - h) Intellectual property including a trade mark, copyright, licence, or patent.
+The holding of the intellectual property may be direct, indirect, as part of a joint venture or as an interest by way of a licence; - A Superannuation Income Stream, Pension or annuity from a life insurance company, Superannuation Fund, financial institution, trust, body corporate or person; - j) A life insurance or friendly society bond, policy or other investment including but not limited to an endowment, whole of life or other investment or risk policy issued by any life insurance company wherever situate; - k) Any managed fund, managed investment scheme, collective investment vehicle, trust, bare trust, custodial trust, holding trust or unit trust including a pooled superannuation trust provided the investment does not breach the Superannuation Laws; - I) Entering into any joint venture, partnership, association or co-operative provided the Trustee assesses the risk of the venture and in particular the cash flow requirements and legal nature of the venture; - m) Any other investment including a prudent investment under Trustee Law;

-Superannuation Laws prevent the acquisition by the Trustee of a Related Party Asset the Trustee must not acquire the prohibited Asset;

-- Instalment warrant and other SMSF borrowing arrangements including single acquirable assets acquired under a limited recourse borrowing arrangement pursuant to sections 67A and 67B of the SIS Act 1993; - p) Any investment that meets the Sole Purpose Test and sections 66, 67, 84, 85 and 109 of the SIS Act 1993;
+- n) Assets of a Member of the Fund, Related Trust or a Related Party of a Member conditional upon the acquisition of the investment not breaching the Superannuation Laws and in particular the Sole Purpose Test and the In-House Assets Test.
+If the Superannuation Laws prevent the acquisition by the Trustee of a Related Party Asset the Trustee must not acquire the prohibited Asset; - Instalment warrant and other SMSF borrowing arrangements including single acquirable assets acquired under a limited recourse borrowing arrangement pursuant to sections 67A and 67B of the SIS Act 1993; - p) Any investment that meets the Sole Purpose Test and sections 66, 67, 84, 85 and 109 of the SIS Act 1993;